mertkayacs/InformatiionRetrievalSystem/README.txt

+This project consists the codebase for the Turkish Covid-19 Search Engine.

+Can be Run As :

 install JPype1, BeautifulSoup(bs4), requests package

 In pageRetrieval.py(line 16-17) and indexer.py(line 13-14) files update paths according to your jvm.dll file and zemberek-tum-2.0.jar file's location